JeevanSinghBisht107/Employee-Management-System/readme.md

 5. In the terminal,to run the backend server: node index.js or npm start

-7. In the terminal, to run the frontend type: npm run dev
+6. In the terminal, to run the frontend type: npm run dev

-**NOTE**- frontend and backend server should be running on different terminal.
+**NOTE** - frontend and backend server should be running on different terminal.

-## Features
-- user login/logout Using JWT Token and Bearer Token
-- Authentication based tasks only registered users can perform tasks
-- API interaction using axios.
+**NOTE** - Before signing up, you need to have at least one department in your database, so for that create one admin and add a department first:-

-- admin based authorization. to setup admin, create a new file inside server folder named "userSeed.js"(or any other name of your choice). write below code in that file:-
+- to setup admin, create a new file inside server folder named "userSeed.js"(or any other name of your choice). write below code in that file:-

 import User from "./models/User.js";
 import bcrypt from 'bcrypt';